Mizzou-CBMI/COSMOS2/docs/source/workflows/executions.rst

 Notes
 +++++++

-    The above is **not** exhaustive.
+    The above is **not** exhaustive (but handles most cases).
 For example, you could have a task who has 3 different parents, each belonging to a different stage.
     It is **highly** recommended that you get familiar with itertools, especially :py:func:`itertools.groupby`.
 You will often want to group parent Tasks by a particular set of tags.

 API